MicrosoftDocs/OData-docs/Odata-docs/odatalib/v7/add-annotations-to-enummember.md

 ---
 title: "Add vocabulary annotations to EdmEnumMember in odatalib v7"
-description: "Describes support to add vocabulary annotations to EdmEnumMember."
+description: "Describes how to add vocabulary annotations to EdmEnumMember."
 author: madansr7
 ms.author: saumadan
 ms.date: 7/1/2019